keyvan-malek/RColSim/README.md

 	5) PMFs.R
 	6) VIC_Data.R

-load_functions.R - Functions pertaining to the calculation of dam inflows, outflows, rule curves, and hydropower generation for each of the 45 dams simulated in RColSim.
+**load_functions.R** - Functions pertaining to the calculation of dam inflows, outflows, rule curves, and hydropower generation for each of the 45 dams simulated in RColSim.
 Each dam has its own set of functions, which depends on its unique management objectives.
 The typical storage reservoir has functions governing both its storage volume at a given week of the year, as well as the release required to meet environmental flow and hydropower targets.
 Run-of-river dams have comparatively few functions because they have limited or no storage.
 It is assumed that for run-of-river dams, inflow equals outflow.

 **read_rule_curves.R** – Reads in the text file inputs from the default_rule_curves subdirectory.
 These text files give the rule curve and target flow values for each week of the year under various flow conditions.
 The main program uses the cumulative runoff volumes and residual inflows from the input file to interpolate between different flow conditions (represented by columns) in the rule curve text files.

 **switches.R** – Switches and controls that affect the priority of dam operational objectives and allow the user to control which variables are written to output.
-See section A.5 for a description of the implemented options.
+See section A.5 of the user manual for a description of the implemented options.

 **dataframes.R** - Initializes the output dataframes.
 The user can add/remove columns to a given dataframe, define a new dataframe, or delete an existing dataframe to customize the output.
 Note that  water_df, and energy_df, are essential to the code and should not be deleted.